-The earlier mark covers pharmaceuticals for the treatment of erectile dysfunctions in Class 5, whereas the contested mark covers non-alcoholic and alcoholic drinks in Classes 32 and 33.
-The reputation of the earlier sign for the goods mentioned is not disputed.
-The General Court found that although no direct connection can be established between the goods covered by the marks in dispute since they are dissimilar, an association with the earlier mark remains possible, taking into account the high degree of similarity between the signs and the strong reputation acquired by the earlier mark.
-Therefore, the General Court concludes that a link is likely to be established between the marks (para.
+The earlier mark is reputed for pharmaceuticals for the treatment of erectile dysfunctions in Class 5, whereas the contested mark covers non-alcoholic and alcoholic drinks in Classes 32 and 33.
+Although the goods at issue are dissimilar, a link is likely to be established between the marks due to their high degree of similarity and the strong reputation of the earlier mark (para.
 52).

-Earlier reputed sign EUTM : application Case No RSC-ROYAL SHAK COMPANY ESPEARE Royal S Shakespeare 06/07/2012, EU:T:2012:348 Γ-60/10,
+Earlier mark Contested mark Case No RSC-ROYAL SHAKE: SPEARE Royal Shakespeare 06/07/2012, T-60/10 , Royal Shakespeare, EU:T:2012:348